 - 5 tbsp cornstarch

 - rum essence/extract to taste.
 I had a teaspoon of essence

 - 11 tsp apricot jam

-- 2 cups powdered sugar 220g + water to desired consistency
+- 2 cups powdered sugar 220g + water to desired consistency, about 6-7 tbsp

 - jelly candy/rose petals for decoration, optional

 - Whisk eggs and sugar until it's white and airy (eggedosis).
 Around 10 minutes, not less than 7.
 Sift in the rest of the ingredients.
 Fold it in until you get a lump free batter.

 - Add parchment paper to a baking tray.
 Preferably use a piping bag (or a spoon) and distribute a thin layer of cake batter.
 Form a circle of about 4in (10 cm) in diameter.
 You'll get around 22 circles of batter, 2 for each cake.

 - Bake in a pre-heated oven of 400F (200C) for 10 minutes.
 Cool on a wire rack.
 They will be crispy with soft centers, pale and with a little brown edges.
 They will soften once filled and chilled overnight.

 - Pour the milk, 1/3 of the heavy cream and 1/2 of the sugar into a saucepan.
 Cut open and scrape out the seeds of the vanilla beans.
 Place everything into the saucepan.
 Heat up to the point of boiling, constantly stirring.

 - In another bowl, whisk together 1/3 of the heavy cream, egg yolks, cornstarch and the rest of the sugar.

 - Cool the milk mixture a little bit before slowly pouring it into the egg mixture while constantly whisking.

 - Pour this mixture back into the saucepan, make sure you bring with you the vanilla seeds.
-Heat the mixture back up, until it is thickening.
-Remember to stir.
+Heat the mixture back up, whisk constantly until it is thickening to a pudding-like consistency.
+Once you see a few bubbles pop, remove from the heat.

 - Place the saucepan into a tub of cold water.
 Add in the rum essence and give it a taste.
 You want it to taste a little stronger than you would like (see next step).